 THE ADOPTION PROCESS

-The process of adoption differs depending on a lot of factors: Is the adoption domestic (i.e., within the United States) or international (i.e., child was born in a different country)?
-Is it kinship adoption (i.e., child is being adopted by a family member, stepparent, or close friend of the family)?
+The process of adoption differs depending on a lot of factors: Is the adoption domestic (i.e., within the United States) or international (i.e., the child was born in a different country)?
+Is it kinship adoption (i.e., the child is being adopted by a family member, stepparent, or close friend of the family)?
 Is it foster-to-adopt (i.e., foster parents of the child have submitted an adoption application)?
 What state or province is the adoption occurring within?
 (In the United States, the adoption process is governed by state laws, not by federal ones.
 And for international adoption, there are not just U.S. state laws to follow, but also laws put forth by the country of your adopted child’s birth.

 1. Decide to adopt.
 There’s a lot to this decision, and it’s a serious commitment.
 Author Robyn Chittister explains.
 “After you decide to adopt, you will be successful only if you commit to it.
 You cannot half-heartedly pursue adoption.”
 Read Robyn’s full article, “Decide to Adopt and Commit to It.”
 For another take on this not-so-light decision, check out these tips by Jenny Jerkins in the article, “How Do You Know It Is Right?”

 2. Choose a type of adoption.
 There are so many different kinds of adoption!
 The two overarching types are domestic adoption (within the United States) or international adoption (from another country).
 But within those two overarching types, there are many variants: You might not even realize it.
-The options include infant, toddler, older child, same race or different race, special needs, foster care, foster-to-adopt, and grandparent/stepparent/kinship adoption.
+The options include infant, toddler, older child, same race or a different race, special needs, foster care, foster-to-adopt, and grandparent/stepparent/kinship adoption.

 3. Get professional help.
 You can do this by seeking assistance from an adoption agency (private or public), an adoption attorney, and/or an adoption facilitator.
 We’ll get to what all of these terms mean in a bit.
-If you’re curious right now and don’t want to wait, this article explains the basic types quite well.

 4. Research your financial options.
 This is a big one—so much so, we have devoted an entire section of this portal page to this very topic.